Skip to main content

 • Solder mask and silkscreen: get the must-knows

-Wet PCB etching process removal of unwanted copper
+Wet PCB etching process.

 Both these methods have their own pros and cons.

 Undercuts are the lateral erosion of the etched material below the protective tin/lead layer.
 When the solution hits the copper, it attacks the copper and leaves behind the tracks that are protected.
 The tracks are protected with either a plated etch resist or a photo-imaged resist.
-At the track edge, there is always some amount of copper removed under the resist, this is known as an undercut.
+At the track edge, there is always some amount of copper removed under the resist; this is known as an undercut.

 Etching undercuts formed after the wet etching process

-Etch undercuts
+Etch undercuts.

-Cupric chloride etching
+Cupric chloride etching process

 The maximum etching rate from the cupric chloride system is obtained from a combination of cupric chloride-sodium chloride-HCl systems.
-This combo gives a maximum etching rate of 55s for 1oz copper at 130°F. Hence, this type of etching is used to etch fine lines inner layers
+This combo gives a maximum etching rate of 55s for 1oz copper at 130°F. Hence, this type of etching is used to etch fine lines in the inner layers

 Note: The use of chlorine gas requires adequate ventilation, tank and cylinder storage, and leak-detection equipment.
 Furthermore, it requires emergency protocols, personal protective equipment, trained operators, and approval from the fire department.

-Ferric chloride etching
+Ferric chloride etching procedure

 The ferric chloride etchant has limited usage in the industry because of the costly disposal of the copper-containing etchant.
 However, ferric chloride is an attractive spray etchant because of its ease of use, holding capacity for copper, and ability to be used in infrequent batch applications.
 Ferric chloride can be used with screen ink, photoresist, and gold patterns, but it cannot be used with tin or tin/lead resists.